certeu/morio/docs/docs/guides/design/readme.md

 constituents, and that RedPanda brokers [do no support auto-scaling](https://docs.redpanda.com/current/manage/kubernetes/k-scale-redpanda/#horizontal-scaling) anyway, we opted for a simpler solution:

 - Provide orchestration within Morio.
-- Utilize [Docker Swarm](https://docs.docker.com/engine/swarm/) for cluster networking.
+- Utilise [Docker Swarm](https://docs.docker.com/engine/swarm/) for cluster networking.

 ### RedPanda as our streaming backbone